MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/ADFS.md

 Gets the UPN suffixes that can be used with device registration.

 ### [Get-AdfsDirectoryProperties](Get-AdfsDirectoryProperties.md)
-Gets the associated properties for the AD FS directory.
+Gets the associated Active Directory properties for the AD FS.

 ### [Get-AdfsEndpoint](Get-AdfsEndpoint.md)
 Retrieves an endpoint in AD FS.